Smallpry/Hooktube-Fantome/README.md

 <li> Enjoy!
 <ol>

-# Make sure to bring any issues with the style to my attention.
+# Make sure to bring any issues with the userstyle to my attention.